-The request made by the European Council to the Committee to study "concrete steps" reflects the fact that the process will have to be divided into a limited number of clearly defined stages.
+In the previous paragraph the evolution leading to an economic and monetary union was described as a sort of continuous movement, although it was recognized that jumps may be inevitable at certain points.
+However, the request made by the European Council to the Committee to study "concrete steps" reflects the fact that, for reasons that are both logical and practical, the process will have to be divided into a limited number of clearly defined stages, corresponding to different functional and institutional sets of arrangements, concerning the various areas.
 Each stage should represent a significant change with respect to the preceding one.
-It is expected that the new arrangements coming into force at the beginning of each stage would develop their effects over time, bringing about a change in economic reality such that the time for the next stage becomes gradually ripe.
+It is expected that the new arrangements doming into force at the beginning of each stage would develop their effects over time, bringing about a change in economic reality such that the time for the next stage becomes gradually ripe.